RECAPEM

 • The choice of imaging modality is dependent upon the stability of presentation, and the degree of suspicion for competing diagnoses.

-• Patients who meet following criteria are defined stable *
+• Patients who meet the following criteria are defined as stable *

 • RR < 24 bpm